Ankoge/GergoKovacs/README.md

 - 👋 Hi, I’m @Ankoge
 - 👀 I’m interested in ... interested
 - 🌱 I’m currently learning ... learning
-- 💞️ I’m looking to collaborate on ... collaborate
+- 💞️ I’m looking to collaborate on ... collaborateing
 - 📫 How to reach me ... on discord or email or phone

 <!---